infinum/ngx-nuts-and-bolts/libs/ngx-nuts-and-bolts/form-utils/README.md

 ## 1. Features

 Currently, the types for a form value or raw form value are not publicly exposed.
-The helper types FormValue and RawFormValue enable you to retrieve a value or a raw value typings from an Angular form.
+The helper types `FormValue` and `RawFormValue` enable you to retrieve a value or a raw value typings from an Angular form.

 ## 2. Usage

-To leverage these type helpers, you must first create a helper function that returns an Angular FormGroup, FormControl, etc.
+To leverage these type helpers, you must first create a helper function that returns an Angular `FormGroup`, `FormControl`, etc.

 ```ts
 export function createExampleForm() {